-The Assistant Adult Program Director undertakes daily administrative tasks such as scheduling and data entry, and generally assists the Adult Program Director with operations tasks.
+The Assistant Adult Program Director undertakes daily administrative tasks and generally assists the Adult Program Director with operations tasks.
 These duties range from fielding questions about our courses, memberships, and ratings systems to managing the daily flow of people and boats through the program.
 The Assistant Adult Program Director also monitors staff radio use, marine traffic, weather, and wind.
 S/he must be highly organized, have great people skills, and be able to multi-task in a sometimes hectic, fast-paced environment.
 Sailing experience and the ability to explain sailing skills and requirements are strongly preferred.

-The Assistant Adult Program Director position is a part time, seasonal position starting May 1st, with hours tapering off in October.
+The Assistant Adult Program Director position is a full time, summer seasonal position with hours tapering off in October.
 Season ends October 31st.
 Candidates must be able to work weekends, and some days or evenings during the week.
-While this is a part time position, it can require up to 35 hours per week during the summer sailing season.

 Minimum qualifications include: